ruchirama/Salary-Calculator/README.md

 # Salary Calculator

 A web-based application for calculating and managing salary entries.
-This tool is designed to help track income from cleaning and general services, calculate totals, and generate summaries and invoices.
+This tool is designed to help track income from general services, calculate totals, and generate summaries and invoices.

 ## Features